DUI vs. DWI: What’s The Difference?

 What’s the difference between DUI and DWI?

 DUI and DWI mean essentially the same thing: that a driver is committing a crime by operating a vehicle under the influence of alcohol or drugs, so that they are endangering themselves and others.
 In many states, DUI and DWI are interchangeable.
-The best explanation of the difference between DUI and DWI that we’ve found is that DUI refers to behavior, and DWI refers to blood alcohol content.
+The best explanation of the difference between DUI and DWI that we’ve found is this one: that DUI refers to behavior, and DWI refers to blood alcohol content.
 (Almost every state’s DUI laws define intoxication as a blood-alcohol content level of 0.08.)

 Let’s say a 140-pound woman leaves the bar after having three glasses of wine.
 She has a high alcohol tolerance, and considers herself to be perfectly able to drive.
 She’s almost home when another driver fails to stop at a red light and slams into the back of her car.
 Fortunately, she’s not hurt; but the police officer who comes to the scene smells wine on her breath and asks her to take a field sobriety test.
 She recites the alphabet backward and stands on one leg, no problem.
 A blood-alcohol test, however, reveals that her BAC is just over .09, so she gets a DWI.